Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Only a few people know what carbon monoxide poisoning is.
-Another term is "carbon monoxide poisoning", which is exactly the same thing.
-Such intoxication is very dangerous and often ends in death if not acted upon in time.
-And the main danger is that a person does not feel the presence of gas in the air, quickly loses consciousness and dies.
+Another term that is widely known is "carbon monoxide poisoning", which is absolutely the same thing.
+Such intoxication is very dangerous and often ends in death if measures are not taken in a timely manner.
+Moreover, the main danger is that a person does not feel the presence of gas in the air, quickly loses consciousness and dies.

-Carbon monoxide is a substance produced as a result of under-combustion of carbon, which often occurs when there is limited access to oxygen.
-Initially, it is a gaseous substance without a characteristic aroma and color.
-Because of its lightness, the gas tends to accumulate in the upper air layers - for example, closer to the ceiling.
+Carbon monoxide is a substance produced by the incomplete combustion of carbon, which often occurs when oxygen is limited.
+Initially, it is a gaseous substance without a characteristic aroma or color.
+Due to its lightness, the gas tends to accumulate in the upper air layers - for example, closer to the ceiling.

 Epidemiology

 Carbon monoxide poisoning is one of the most common intoxication injuries caused by exposure to gaseous substances.
-For example, in the United States, more than 2,000 people die from such poisoning each year, and this does not include cases related to fires.
+For example, in the United States, more than 2,000 people die from such poisoning every year, and this does not include cases related to fires.
 From 2001 to 2003, more than fifteen thousand victims were hospitalized in intensive care units with a diagnosis of carbon monoxide poisoning.
-At the same time intoxication was both accidental and intentional - with the purpose of suicide.
-More than half of the patients suffered as a result of malfunction of the stove heating exhaust system.
+In this case, the intoxication was both accidental and intentional - with the purpose of suicide.
+More than half of the patients suffered as a result of a malfunction of the exhaust system of the furnace heating.

-The most common sources of carbon monoxide poisoning are considered to be: [3], [4]
+The most common sources of carbon monoxide poisoning are: [ 3 ], [ 4 ]

 - gas-fired water heaters;